-My research focuses on the intersection of Thomistic philosophy and economics, and encompasses related disciplines such as philosophical and moral psychology, philosophy of science and economics.
+My research focuses on the intersection of classical and medieval philosophy and economics.
+This intersection encompasses related disciplines such as philosophical psychology, philosophy of science and economics.
 I also have related research interests in leadership, management, and semiotics (the philosophy of signs).

 Peláez, Marvin.
 Principles of Macroeconomics (undergraduate course, College Now Program, City College of New York, NY, NY, Spring 2008, 2009, 2010, 2011; Fall 2008) 3 credits.

 Peláez, Marvin.
 Economics of Urban Areas (graduate course, Public Service Management (MPA) Program, City College of New York, NY, NY, Spring 2010, 2011) 3 credits.

 Peláez, Marvin.
 Introduction to American Governance and Politics (graduate course, Public Service Management (MPA) Program, City College of New York, NY, NY, Fall 2010) 3 credits.

 Peláez, Marvin.
 New York Catholic Bible School (Archdiocese of New York, 2004-2014) Basic and Advanced Certificate program.